-- iii.
-A planting enclosure of large evergreen shrubs planted a maximum of four feet (4') apart - that shall create a solid screen to a minimum height of eight feet within five (5) years as determined by a registered landscape architect, certified nurseryman or master gardener, or as determined by the City Manager or the City Manager's designee

-4. Screening of Waste Containers

-- Waste containers shall be discretely located on the side or rear of the building and screened from public view. - Waste containers must be located at least 50 feet (50') away from residentially zoned property lines. - Waste containers shall be located on a minimum six-inch (6") reinforced slab, sloped to drain. - Waste containers shall be screened on four sides, using an enclosure that screens the waste container from view at the property line. - Screening shall be composed of: - i.
-Brick, stone, reinforced concrete, or other similar masonry materials that have a similar finish to the primary finish; or
+- iv. that shall create a solid screen to a minimum height of eight feet within five (5) years as determined by a registered landscape architect, certified nurseryman or master gardener, or as determined by the City Manager or the City Manager's designee - v.
+A combination of the above - 4.
+Screening of Waste Containers - a.
+Waste containers shall be discretely located on the side or rear of the building and screened from public view. - b.
+Waste containers must be located at least 50 feet (50') away from residentially zoned property lines. - c.
+Waste containers shall be located on a minimum six-inch (6") reinforced slab, sloped to drain. - d.
+Waste containers shall be screened on four sides, using an enclosure that screens the waste container from view at the property line. - e.
+Screening shall be composed of: - i.
+Brick, stone, reinforced concrete, or other similar masonry materials that have a similar finish to the primary finish; or - ii.

-- ii.
 Redwood, cedar, preservative pressure treated wood, or other similar materials; or - iii.
 Large shrubs planted four feet on center and staggered 30 to 36 inches.
 Shrubs shall be watered with an irrigation system - iv.
 All fence posts shall be rust-protected metal, concrete based masonry or concrete pillars. - v.
 Six-inch (6") concrete filled steel pipes or better shall be located to protect the enclosure from truck operations. - vi.
 Waste container enclosures shall have steel framed gates with spring-loaded hinges or the equivalent and fasteners to keep them closed.
 When in use, tiebacks should be used to secure the steel framed gates in the open positions. - vii.
-Waste container screening shall be maintained by the owner at all times. viii.
-Planting Enclosures using large evergreen shrubs shall incorporate plants similar to those used elsewhere on primary site and shall be not less than 15-Gallon in size.

-5. Screening of Loading Docks
+Waste container screening shall be maintained by the owner at all times. - viii.
+Planting Enclosures using large evergreen shrubs shall incorporate plants similar to those used elsewhere on primary site and shall be not less than 15-Gallon in size. - 5.
+Screening of Loading Docks